Hgoatly/RecipesWithout/README.md

 me to be able to debug it at a later date.

 - **Scroll to Top Button:** When the site is viewed on iOs 14.4, the scroll to top button is visible until it's clicked.
 Once clicked, it disappears.
-I fixed this by adding a media query that disables the scroll to top button on iOs devices.
+I fixed this by adding a media query that disables the scroll to top button on iOs devices, as it didn't look very visually appealing on a smaller screen anyway.

 ## Deployment: